-Born on 04-02-1906, in Breslau, Dietrich Bonhoeffer was a German Lutheran pastor, theologian and martyr.
-He was also a participant in the German reistance movement against Nazism and a founding member of the Confessing Church.
+Dietrich, with his brother became a participant in the German resistance movement against Nazism and a founding member of the Confessing Church.
 Bonhoeffer was further harassed by the Nazi authorities as he was forbidden to speak in public and was required to regularly report his activities to the police in 1940.
 In 1941, he was forbidden to print or to publish.
-In the meantime, Bonhoeffer, an avowed pacifist and pastor, joined the Abwehr , a German military intelligence organization, which was also the center of the anti-Hitler (see Hitler) (did you know) resistance.
+In the meantime, Bonhoeffer, an avowed pacifist and pastor, joined the Abwehr , a German military intelligence organization, which was also the center of the anti-Adolf Hitler (did you know) resistance.
 Bonhoeffer advocated Hitler’s assassination and knew about various 1943 plots against Hitler through Jurist and Anti-Nazi Resistance Figure Hans von Dohnanyi, who was actively involved in the planning.

 to assassinate Adolf Hitler (see Hitler parents) resulted in his arrest in April 1943 and his subsequent execution by hanging in April 1945, in concentration camp Flossenbürg, 23 days before the Nazis’ surrender.
 His view of Christianity’s role in the secular world has become very influential.
 Bonhoeffer is buried at the age of 39, on the Dorotheenstädtischer und Friedrichswerder Friedhof in Berlin.
 In 1940, he began to systematically contact various resistance groups, among them the church groups through his brother Dietrich and the military groups through his brothers-in-law Justus Delbrück , Hans von Dohnányi, and Rüdiger Schleicher , in particular, the group led by Admiral Canaris .
 He was arrested for his part in the July 20th assassination attempt on Hitler on 01-10-1944 and was sentenced to death on 02-02-1945.
 The sentence was carried out in the night of April 22 to 23, 1945, age 44, by a death squad from the Reichssicherheitshauptamt at the fairgrounds near the Lehrter Prison.